jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 Critical dependency: the request of a dependency is an expression
 ```

-The code that causes the warning doesn’t matter at the moment, but the warning occurs because webpack is trying to include the Node.js dependencies and build those as well.
-In general, these are already built, so to avoid this, it’s possible to specify [externals](https://webpack.js.org/configuration/externals/).
-Externals are modules that webpack won’t include in a build.
+The code that causes the warning doesn't matter at the moment, but the warning occurs because webpack is trying to include the Node.js dependencies and build those as well.
+In general, these are already built, so to avoid this, it's possible to specify [externals](https://webpack.js.org/configuration/externals/).
+Externals are modules that webpack won't include in a build.
 The easiest way to omit our Node.js dependencies from the build is to use the package `webpack-node-externals`:

 ```sh
 $ npm install --save-dev webpack-node-externals